 Secondly, having a multifaceted approach to social media as a whole is essential.
 One of the biggest mistakes that some museums make is uploading the same content and messaging to all platforms despite different target audiences and user needs.
 This shows a lack of imagination and discourages engagement.

 Last, but not least, don’t feel held back by the size of your museum.
 Institutions that are large and small all suffer from lack of resources and manpower.
 Think creatively about how you can maximize what you do have and what story you want to tell.
-Open our mind to strategic partners, be they influencers or larger companies, or even like-minded museums in order to amplify your message and drive home your mission.
+Open your mind to strategic partners, be they influencers or larger companies, or even like-minded museums in order to amplify your message and drive home your mission.

-Speaking with Ms. Redoglia really helped me envision a more well-rounded and thoughtful activation of my project that can work well with social media influencers and other businesses that share the same vision.
+Speaking with Ms. Redoglia really helped me envision more well-rounded and thoughtful activation that can work well with social media influencers and other businesses that share the same vision.
 Understanding the social media landscape can be overwhelming and daunting, but when you break it down it is all about starting and maintaining a conversation.
 Much like real life, we speak with different people about a range of subject matter every day in different aspects of our lives.
 We must apply this same thought process to how we, as museum professionals, wish to engage visitors as they navigate the museum experience both online and off.

 Click below to hear the full interview with Lucy as well additional insight on how to effectively run museum social media channels that appeal to a wide ranging audience.